 The main difference is repayment structure.
 Signature loans generally follow fixed installment repayment schedules, while payday loans usually involve shorter repayment timing.

-Why do borrowers compare repayment structures?
+Why do customers compare repayment structures?

 Are signature loans installment loans?